-SPRINGFIELD, Ohio (WDTN) ─ As a part of Ohio’s Phase 1B vaccination efforts, the Clark County Combined Health District (CCCHD) and the Clark County Emergency Management Agency are working together to start by the week of Jan.
-19.
+SPRINGFIELD, Ohio (WDTN) ─ As a part of Ohio’s Phase 1B vaccination efforts, the Clark County Combined Health District (CCCHD) and the Clark County Emergency Management Agency are working together to continue with state plans, which are now focused on the week of Feb.
+8.

-Starting Tuesday, Jan.
-19, Clark County residents ages 80 and over can be vaccinated at the following places, by appointment only:
+Starting Thursday, Feb.
+4, Clark County residents ages 65 and over, as well as people with developmental or intellectual disabilities and qualified health conditions, can register to be vaccinated at the following places, by appointment only

 “We are working very hard to make sure everyone who wants a vaccine in Clark County will be able to get a vaccine,” said Clark County Health Commissioner Charles Patterson.
 “Please be patient as we begin this massive endeavor.”